fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

 **Rhino Linux** is a Ubuntu derivative that gets its core packages from the Ubuntu developmental branch.
 Rhino Linux is the only Ubuntu-based distribution that I am aware of that follows a rolling release model.
 It is specifically designed with developers in mind and comes with VSCodium pre-installed.

 It also comes with pacstall &mdash; a package manager that provides access to a repository designed to be the Ubuntu counterpart to the Arch User Repository &mdash; pre-installed.
 Rhino also has a setup wizard that offers users four different distribution-agnostic package formats that the wizard can add support for onto their system &mdash; namely Snap, Flatpak, Nix and AppImages (with the AppImage manager [AM](https://github.com/ivan-hc/AM)).
+Rhino has a wrapper for each of its package managers (including the distribution-agnostic package managers) that is called rhino-pkg.

-Its default desktop environment is a customized Xfce desktop featuring a dock on the left of the screen that the distribution calls "Unicorn".
-It has a wrapper for each of its package managers that is called rhino-pkg.
+Its default desktop environment is a customized Xfce desktop featuring a dock on the left of the screen along with a global menu.
+This customized desktop they call "Unicorn".
+Unicorn has a default look that features a lot of purple, black and white that appeals to my eye, at least.

 I would say that Rhino Linux is probably ideal for developers.
 Especially those that: